Nortal: History

 Nortal was established in 2000 under the name Webmedia in Tartu, Estonia.
 The company began its journey focusing on web development and quickly grew in prominence within the region.
 By 2006, Webmedia expanded its operations to Lithuania, Romania and Serbia, doubling its workforce.
-In 2008, Webmedia opened a branch office in Qatarand received a recognition from Deloitte & Touché, which ranked Webmedia among the 30 fastest-growing companies in Central and Eastern Europe, and among the 500 fastest-growing technology companies in the EMEA region.
+In 2008, Webmedia opened a branch office in Qatar and received a recognition from Deloitte & Touché, which ranked Webmedia among the 30 fastest-growing companies in Central and Eastern Europe, and among the 500 fastest-growing technology companies in the EMEA region.
 In 2010, Webmedia acquired the healthcare unit of Cybernetica AS, adding laboratory information system to eHealth product line.
 The following year in 2011, Webmedia Group AS acquired Finnish CCC Corporation Oy, a systems' development partner for telecommunication, shipping and industrial companies, resulting in the largest software development company in the Baltics, and they rebranded into Nortal.

 In 2012, Nortal helped create the electronic financial management platform GIFMIS (Government Integrated Financial Management and Information System) for the federal government of Nigeria, an integral part of the Treasury Single Account (TSA) financial policy, going on to save N153 billion and uncover about 46,000 ghost workers by 2013.
 Nortal was also the IT-partner for the first Estonian e-census in which 66% of the population participated over the internet.
 One of the founding members, Taavi Kotka left Nortal to become the first Chief Information Officer of the Estonian government and one of the founders of the e-Residency program.

 In 2016, Nortal acquired marketing automation and lead management company Element, based in Stockholm, Sweden.
 The same year, Nortal Group shareholders bought back 50% of Group shares from Enterprise Investors and LHV Pension Funds, regaining full ownership of the company.

 In 2018, Nortal opens an office in Düsseldorf, Germany and acquires U.S. Company Dev9, expanding its North American footprint.
 In 2020, Nortal announced selling off its marketing automation division in Sweden via a management buyout.
 The company acquired Schütze AG, a leading strategic consulting and software engineering company in Germany.

 In 2022, Nortal acquired Skelia in Poland and Ukraine and launched the daughter company Pwrteams as well as establishing operations in Canada.
 In 2023, Nortal expanded into the UK and established a delivery center in Guadalajara, Mexico.
 The company also acquired Questers in Bulgaria, merging it with Pwrteams.

 In 2024, Nortal expanded into Austria and acquired the UK cybersecurity and defense company 3DOT Solutions.